 Identify Pareto’s Bottom 80

-You should now have a list of all your tasks together with the time spent and the value created.
-Either from analysis or from an intuitive estimation.
+You should now have a list of all your tasks, the time spent, and the value created, either from analysis or an intuitive estimation.

 Everything below this line is your bottom 80.
-This is the kind of stuff that keeps you from creating more value and becoming more successful.
-To cut a long story short: These are the things you should not be doing anymore.
+This kind of stuff keeps you from creating more value and becoming more successful.
+These are the things you should not be doing anymore.
 Look at them carefully and ask yourself: How can I get rid of this?

-It turns out there are six main strategies to follow Pareto’s Law and eliminate work with little value add.
+There are six main strategies to follow Pareto’s Law and eliminate work with little value.